alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 #### Assume a few errors

 To err is human.
 If you don't like a few letters, you can always pretend those were solved wrong and switch them to wildcards in nutrimatic.
+I've also been pointed to [util.in](https://util.in/solver), which I haven't used before but supports "probably correct" letters.

 It's important not to overdo this, but getting good at error correction can really take you quite far.
 This extends to other forms of errors as well.
 For example, sometimes I'll assume our indices were